goschtl/zope/zope2book/trunk/source/DTML.rst

 complex way, by using functions that manipulate strings, you are better off doing it in Python, which has more powerful string processing capabilities than DTML.

-Zope has a technology named `Zope Page emplates <ZPT.html>`_ which has purpose similar to DTML.
-DTML and ZPT are both facilities which allow you to create dynamic HTML.
-However, DTML is capable of creating dynamic text which is *not* HTML, while ZPT is limited to creating text which is HTML (or XML).
-DTML also allows users to embed more extensive "logic" in the form of conditionals and flow-control than does ZPT.
-While the source to a ZPT page is almost always "well-formed" HTML through its lifetime, the source to DTML pages are not guaranteed to be "well-formed" HTML, and thus don't play well in many cases with external editing tools such as Dreamweaver.

-Both ZPT and DTML are fully supported technologies in Zope, and neither is "going away" any time soon.
-A discussion about when to use one instead of the other is available in the chapter entitled `Using Basic Zope Objects <BasicObject.html>`_ in the section entitled "ZPT vs. DTML: Same Purpose, Different Audiences", but the choice is sometimes subjective.

 The Difference Between DTML Documents and DTML Methods
 ------------------------------------------------------